Teyras/MT/text/chapters/420_scaling_analysis.md

 With this restriction in place, we cannot provide as much flexibility as we could if we supported arbitrary job requirements.
-However, it makes the work of the autoscaler (and also the scheduler) much easier.
+However, it makes the work of the auto-scaler (and also the scheduler) much easier.
 If we employ container technologies to automatically deploy new runtime environments as laid out in Chapter \ref{containers}, we will also eliminate the only cause of diverse worker headers within a single hardware group encountered in ReCodEx until now.